Monster (2023 Indonesian film)

-Monster is a 2023 thriller film directed by Rako Prijanto from a screenplay written by Alim Sudio.
+Monster is a 2023 horror - thriller film directed by Rako Prijanto from a screenplay written by Alim Sudio.
 The film features no dialogue and stars Anantya Kirana and Sulthan Hamonangan.
 It is a remake of the 2020 horror thriller film The Boy Behind the Door.

 The film had its world premiere at the 18th Jogja-NETPAC Asian Film Festival on 29 November 2023.
 It received two nominations at the 2024 Indonesian Film Festival.

 Premise

 Two children try to escape their kidnapper's house.